shadibdair/scapy-2019B-II/Day 01 - 12.03.2019/01_TCP and IP.md

 # TCP

-* TCP - layer 4 (with udp) - in TCP we have the ports
+* TCP (and UDP) - layer 4 - where ports matter
-* IP - layer 3 - In IP we have dist address and src address
+* IP - layer 3 - main headers are the source and the destination
-* Ethernet - layer 2 (with blutooth) - In Ethernet we have dist address and src address of the MAC
+* Ethernet (and Bluetooth) - layer 2 - main headers are dest and src addresses called MAC addresses

-#### With scapy, we can check all the properties of TCP:
+#### with scapy, we can check all the headers (properties) of TCP:
 ```
 ls(TCP())
 sport      : ShortEnumField                      = 20              (20)